 Damp is excessive moisture within the structure of your home that can cause multiple problems if not resolved as soon as possible.

 It’s recognisable as a concentrated patch of moisture or unsightly discolouration, usually accompanied by a musty smell.

 There are three types of damp; rising damp, penetrating damp and condensation.
-Let’s take a look at them in order.
+Let’s take a look at them in more detail.

 What is rising damp?

 Rising damp is moisture coming up from the ground and rising through the structure of your home.

 It is noticeable on the lower parts of walls to a height of about a metre and also across solid concrete floors.
 Wet weather makes rising damp worse as walls have more water to soak up.

 Modern houses are usually constructed with a damp-proof membrane acting as a waterproof barrier under concrete flooring.

 In the walls this is referred to as a ‘damp-proof course’.
 Your building may not have either of these, depending on its age, or your damp-proofing could simply be damaged, leading to instances of damp.

 What are the signs of rising damp?